 By Jeffrey Bellin, William & Mary Law School | –

-I am a former prosecutor and law professor who studies the criminal justice system.
-While the complexities of Trump’s case will continue to unfold, The Conversation asked me to break down the complex legal situation.
-Here are four key points to understand about the prosecution and what will likely come next.
+I am a former prosecutor and law professor who studies the American criminal justice system.
+Now, with the indictment unsealed, The Conversation asked me to weigh in.
+Here are three key points to understand – and the challenges that lie ahead for the prosecution of the former president.

 1. Falsified business records are the key issue

+The unsealed indictment alleges 34 separate felony counts of falsifying business records.
 Creating a false business record with the intent to defraud is a Class A misdemeanor offense in New York.
-But the offense can become a low-level Class E felony if Bragg can prove that Trump created false business records for the purpose of facilitating a second crime.
+But the offense becomes a low-level Class E felony if prosecutors can prove that the false business records were created for the purpose of facilitating a second crime.

 2. Bragg will have to prove Trump’s involvement, fraudulent intent